-Holiday Volunteer Opportunities for Families
+Holiday Volunteer Opportunities for Kids and Families in Indiana

-Humane Society of Indianapolis
+Humane Society of Indianapolis (Indy Humane)

 Indy Urban Acres